Nursing Assistant H170690 (Full-Time)

 Classes are offered Monday through Friday with day and evening hours available.

-The Nursing Assistant Program combines classroom theory and over 20 hours of clinical experience that prepares students to take the Florida State Certification Exam and to pursue an entry level position in a nursing home.
+The Nursing Assistant Program combines classroom theory and over 20 hours of clinical experience that prepares students to take the Florida State Certification Exam, to pursue an entry level position in a nursing home and other related job.
 All nursing assistants working in long term care in Florida must be certified by the State of Florida.

-Students must be physically able to perform the duties required of a NA, have no felony convictions, and have passed a physical examination.
+Students must be physically able to perform the duties required of a Nursing Assistant, have no felony convictions, and have passed a physical examination.

 Book and Supply Information